JetBrains/guide/site/python/tutorials/getting-started-pycharm/basic-code-debugging/index.md

 ## Breakpoints and Debug Session

 Everything starts with a breakpoint.
 Breakpoints are markers that tell the debugger to suspend the execution of a program.
 To add and remove breakpoints click the gutter in the line where you want to add them.
-You can also add a breakpoint from the keyboard by leaving the caret at the end of the line and pressing (**⌘F8**| **Ctrl+F8**).
+You can also add a breakpoint from the keyboard by leaving the caret at the end of the line and pressing <kbd>⌘F8</kbd> (macOS) / <kbd>Ctrl+F8</kbd> (Windows/Linux).

 In this example we are adding a breakpoint to this `if` statement inside our loop, so the program will suspend the execution on each iteration.
 We can run the program with the debugger by clicking the little _bug_ button at the top of PyCharm.
 This runs the currently-selected configuration, but under the debugger.